Skip to main content

 #

-On December 3, 2025, Uber launched autonomous robotaxi rides in Dallas through its partnership with Avride:
+On December 3, 2025, Uber launched autonomous robotaxi rides in Dallas through its partnership with Avride (formerly Yandex Self-Driving Group):

-• Initial service area covers nine square miles including Downtown, Uptown, Turtle Creek, and Deep Ellum
+Initial service area9 square miles (Downtown, Uptown, Turtle Creek, Deep Ellum)

 Waymo Expansion